GlassNet: a multitask deep neural network for predicting many glass properties: Materials and methods

+In the equations above, $f$ is an aggregator function and $\circ$ is the Hadamard product, also known as the element-wise product.
+The aggregator functions considered in this paper are $\left\{ \mathrm{sum},\mathrm{min},\mathrm{max},\mathrm{mean},\mathrm{std}\right\} $.
+Note that $w$ is a feature that changes continuously as the amount of each chemical element in the glass changes.
+In contrast, $a$ is a feature that is only sensitive to the presence or absence of the chemical elements (the ceil operator will keep any zero-valued element of the vector $C$ as zero, but change any non-zero-valued element to unity).
+The expectation is that the $a$ features will help the model cluster different glass chemistries, while the $w$ features will help the model fine-tune its prediction for specific glasses.

 The third step was feature selection.
 After the previous step, the dataset had 627 features: 77 representing the atomic mole fraction of the chemical elements, 275 representing the weighted physicochemical features (55 physicochemical properties times 5 aggregator functions), and 275 representing the absolute physicochemical features.
-The first procedure was to remove features with extremely low variance, defined as those with standard deviation lower than 10\textsuperscript{-3}.
-The second procedure was to remove features with high multicolinearity using the Variance Inflation Factor (VIF) \citeprocitem{32}{{[}32{]}}.
-The steps were: \begin{enumerate} \item Compute the VIF for all remaining features; \item If all values of VIF are below 5, then stop; \item Otherwise, remove the feature with the highest VIF and return to step 1. \end{enumerate} The rationale of feature extraction is to add more relevant information to the problem to be leveraged by the algorithm when inducing the predictive model.
-The benefit of feature selection is twofold: reduce the computation power to induce the model (more features require more computation) \citeprocitem{33}{{[}33{]}}, and reduce multicolinearity, which improves convergence of the model.
+The first procedure was to remove features with extremely low variance, defined as those with a standard deviation less than 10\textsuperscript{-3}.
+This threshold value was used in a previous paper \citeprocitem{19}{{[}19{]}} and, while arbitrary, it is a sufficiently low value to remove features that contribute little to the training process.
+The second procedure was to remove features with high multicollinearity using the Variance Inflation Factor (VIF) \citeprocitem{32}{{[}32{]}}.
+The VIF is calculated by attempting to predict each available feature by a linear regression of all other features.
+The higher the VIF value, the easier it is to predict the selected feature, thus the higher the multicollinearity of that feature.
+The steps of the procedure were: \begin{enumerate} \item Compute the VIF for all remaining features; \item If all values of VIF are below 5, then stop; \item Otherwise, remove the feature with the highest VIF and return to step 1. \end{enumerate} The rationale of feature extraction is to add more relevant information to the problem to be leveraged by the algorithm when inducing the predictive model.
+The benefit of feature selection is twofold: reduce the computation cost to induce the model \citeprocitem{33}{{[}33{]}}, and reduce multicollinearity, which improves convergence of the model.
+See Table \ref{tab:selected_features} for a list of the selected features.